 The other obvious reason aside from the reduction in power density is the fact that currently, hydrogen cannot be used in diesel engines, limiting it to 35% efficiency, spark-ignited Otto cycle engines.

 In summary, conventional spark-ignited lean-burn hydrogen engines are very unattractive compared to conventional hydrocarbon engines, and completely uncompetitive compared to state-of-the-art diesel engines, and become nearly obsolete when a closed-cycle is available.

 #8 Why hasn’t it been done before?

-The main applications for the closed-cycle is for mobility, mainly cars, light-duty trucks, heavy-duty trucks, marine, freight trains and also for non-mobilty, mainly decentralized power generation.
+The main applications for the closed-cycle is for mobility, mainly cars, light-duty trucks, heavy-duty trucks, marine, rail propulsion and also for non-mobilty, mainly decentralized power generation.

 #9 Is lube-oil combustion and subsequent CO2 buildup in the closed-cycle going to be an issue?